aws-samples/serverless-patterns/eventbridge-pipes-ddbstream-sfn/README.md

 ```

 2. The Pipe is configured to filter on the NationalTeam value of "Argentina"
-In another terminal Add an item to the DynamoDB stream which does match the filter.
+In another terminal, add an item to the DynamoDB stream which does match the filter.

 ```bash
 aws dynamodb put-item \